thing-a-verse/rpi-sense-hat-uf/README.md

 ```
 BTW - this didn't work for me LOL

-# Time and date\
+# Time and date
 So - the data is in Splunk - but the time is wrong??

-Probably you need to get NTP or timedatectl working
+Probably you need to get NTP or timedatectl working.
+Here's an example of correctly configured `timedatectl`:

 ```
 pi@raspberrypi:~ $ timedatectl status